Rates as low as 0.4% and financing in as little as 24 hours. Apply Now To Get Approved!

 Invoice factoring is the process of selling invoices to third-party financiers.
 It is a relatively simple concept of obtaining cash from a lender against the value of invoices.
 In essence, factoring is a short-term loan advanced to a business by a finance provider in exchange for an invoice.

 Doing this helps the business avoid waiting for the customer to pay their invoice, subsequently saving them time and money.
-By using invoice factoring, the business can focus on its core competencies and not have to worry about waiting 30-plus days to get paid on outstanding invoices.
+By using invoice factoring, the business can focus on its core competencies and not have to worry about waiting 30-plus days to get paid on each outstanding invoice.
+Factoring often involves batching invoices for greater funding.
+Factoring for a single invoice is referred to as “spot factoring.”

 Learn more in our invoice factoring guide!